-Mailing Address:

-707 North Broadway Baltimore, MD 21205
+Mailing Address 707 North Broadway Baltimore, MD 21205

 Kennedy Krieger Institute recognizes and respects the rights of patients and their families and treats them with courtesy and dignity.
-Care is provided in a manner that preserves cultural, psychosocial, spiritual and personal values, beliefs, and preferences.
-We encourage patients and families to become active partners in their care by asking questions, requesting resources, and advocating for the services and support they need.
+Kennedy Krieger Institute provides care that preserves cultural, psychosocial, spiritual and personal values, beliefs and preferences.
+Care is free from discrimination based on age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, and gender identity or expression, including transgender.
+We encourage patients and families to become active partners in their care by asking questions, seeking resources and advocating for the services and support they need. © 2018 Kennedy Krieger Institute 4/2018